Kixunil/systemd_socket/README.md

 ## MSRV

 This crate must always compile with the latest Rust available in the latest Debian stable.
-That is currently Rust 1.41.1.
-(Debian 10 - Buster)
+That is currently Rust 1.48.1.
+(Debian 11 - Bullseye)

 ## License